 Companies are aware of this issue and are looking to the idea of a remote team retreat for in-person team building.

-We need to know our co-workers as people with personalities, and not just the Sales or HR guy.
+We need to know our co-workers across different teams and departments as people with personalities, and not just the Sales or HR guy.

-Below are some great ideas for a remote team retreat that your employees will cherish for life!
+But sometimes, it pays to really bring people together for some fun and relaxation.
+Below are some virtual retreat ideas that your employees will cherish for life!